mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Channels

-- pipes that connect concurrent goroutines
+Channels are "pipes" that connect concurrent goroutines.

 - can send values to them and receive values from them
 - to create a channel, `myChannel := make(chan type)`
   where type is a real type like `string`
+- by default values can be sent to and received from channels
+- to make a channel that
 - to send a value to a channel, `myChannel <- value`
   - by default, blocks until the channel retrieves it (unbuffered)
 - to receive a value from a channel, `value := <-channel`
   - by default, blocks until the channel sends it (unbuffered)
 - a channel can be closed by passing it to the `close` function

   - a channel should only be closed by a sending goroutine, not be a receiving goroutine
   - a channel should only be closed when only a single goroutine sends to it